 Finally, we reach Borobudur, one of the top three temples in Southeast Asia.
 Built in the 9th Century, it is was built as a monument to educate about Buddhism.
-It is the largest Buddhist temple complete with nine levels topped by a central dome, making it 10, a number signifying perfection.
+It is the largest Buddhist temple complete with nine levels, a number signifying perfection.
 There are 504 Buddha statues, each in different positions ranging from meditation, teaching, to enlightenment.

 The ground level of Borobudur is filled with motifs and carvings depicting temptation and as you walk clockwise, it tells the story of the Buddha's life.
 When you reach the top, all desire has been controlled and you reach enlightenment, or the heavens.
 At the top, you walk clockwise three times for good luck, as well as view the stupas (or bells) and take selfies with the locals.

 Central Java was a dream come true.
-In fact, I have never seen such a unique country filled with so many friendly people.
+It gave me an entirely different perspective on Indonesia and made me realize that the country is filled with so much diversity.
 I hope that you get the chance to travel there soon.
 Comment below on your favorite destination in Indonesia!
-Terima Kasih!
+Terima Kasih Indonesia!

 Published Travel Articles